Plaffeien: Religion

 From the 2000 census, 1,528 or 78.8% were Roman Catholic, while 167 or 8.6% belonged to the Swiss Reformed Church.
 Of the rest of the population, there were 13 members of an Orthodox church (or about 0.67% of the population), and there were 11 individuals (or about 0.57% of the population) who belonged to another Christian church.
 There were 84 (or about 4.33% of the population) who were Islamic.
 There were 2 individuals who belonged to another church.
 81 (or about 4.18% of the population) belonged to no church, are agnostic or atheist, and 57 individuals (or about 2.94% of the population) did not answer the question.

-Weather
+Climate

 Plaffeien has an average of 128.3 days of rain or snow per year and on average receives 1200 mm of precipitation.
 The wettest month is August during which time Plaffeien receives an average of 147 mm of rain or snow.
 During this month there is precipitation for an average of 11.9 days.
 The month with the most days of precipitation is May, with an average of 14.0, but with only 145 mm of rain or snow.
 The driest month of the year is February with an average of 52 mm of precipitation over 8.4 days.